nhrones/BuenoCache-JS/readme.md

 # BuenoCache
+## A _LocalFirst_ example application
+  - Pure vanilla HTML, CSS, js application
+  - Local async IDB persistence layer
+  - Zero dependencies - Zero network requirements

 This BuenoCache example persists a collection of _user-objects_ in an IndexedDB
   - Note: this cache service with proper transactions in place, will work with almost any persitence service.
 I've used localStorage, IndexedDB, SQLite, and DenoKv.
-To insure consistent cache, all DB-mutations must be wrapped in a transaction.
+To insure a _consistent cache_, all DB-mutations must be wrapped in a transaction.

 ### Click the link below to run this demo:

 https://bueno-cache.surge.sh
-  - This will run the app from Github Pages.
+  - This will run the app from Surge.
   - The app will first build then hydrate an IndexedDB -> workDB -> ObjectStore
   - Any mutation of the data will be consistently persisted to this ObjectStore